ASZM101/aszm101.github.io/planning.md

     - Create website specifically for CR GWC and add to about page

 ### About
-- Remove left padding for summary and details, just leave left padding for marker
+- Remove padding/margin for summary and details, just leave for marker
 - Make details have card-like appearance
 - Animate open/closing details
 - Add imgs to each section, possibly horizontal galleries with arrows